On Menopause HRT or Bio-Identical Hormones?

 Learn why the MyMT™ programmes will suit you too.

 Menopause Matters for Women's Health

-With my own health changing [high cholesterol, becoming overweight, high blood pressure, sore joints and changing sleep patterns) I knew that menopause was a high-risk time for women’s health.
-Whilst medications such as MHT and anti-depressants have been the go-to treatment for women for decades, my own studies indicated that there are specific lifestyle solutions that we need to put into place to manage this ‘change of life’.
+Whilst medications such as MHT and anti-depressants have been the go-to treatment for women for decades, my own studies indicated that there are specific lifestyle solutions that we need to put into place to manage these inflammatory changes.

 Which is why I have followed the women’s healthy ageing research to design two revolutionary lifestyle, symptom reduction programs.